CraftAcademyLabs/coach-guides/miscellaneous/assessments/assessment_1.md

 * How do you initialize `rspec` in a folder?
 Do it in our cars folder.
 * We would ordinarily have written our tests first, then written code to make them pass.
 Why?
 * Create a unit test for our `Car` class to test our "painting" method.
-* A driver should have a car.
+* A car should have a driver.
 Create an `instance_double` `Driver`.
 Write a second test for this and make it pass.